 The FBI heads the overarching CJIS division, but individual states usually have their own organizations for handling CJIS protocols, such as the California Justice Information Services (“CJIS”) and the Arizona Criminal Justice Information System (“ACJIS”).
 At a high level, the FBI CJIS policy is the standard for local agency policies, and must be adhered to.
 However, local agencies can also complement the CJIS policies with their own protocols, but the CJIS Security Policy must be maintained at a minimum and must not be detracted from or reduced.

 One, because the FBI says it’s important.
-Two, because if you have CJI (Criminal Justice Information) then you’re required to adhere to the policies provided by the FBI (and potentially local agency policies) related to this type of information.
-Three, because if you are responsible for CJI, the FBI can “pop in” and perform a security audit at any time.
+Two, because if you have CJI (Criminal Justice Information) then you’re required to adhere to the policies provided by the FBI (and potentially local agency policies) if you want to have access to the database.
+Three, because if you’re responsible for CJI, the FBI can “pop in” and perform an audit at any time.

 It’s all well and good to know CJIS policies and requirements, and that you have records that fall under the CJIS umbrella, but if you’re interested in scanning physical records like microfilm, microfiche, and paper files into digital format, or transferring electronic data with that same type of information, how does that work?
 Who’s allowed to handle this type of material?